Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $39 at Haven’s Kitchen

-For the days you want to whip up a delicious meal at home but lack the time and ingredients, Haven’s Kitchen squeezy sauce packs are just what you’ll wish you had in your cabinet.
-This collection of the brand’s top four flavors are everything you need to get a sense of how delicious and easy to use these meal helpers are, and will make about 20 meals.
-They’re multi-purpose and versatile, and can be used as a topping, a marinade, dressing, or really in any way you can think of.
+For the days when you want to whip up a delicious meal at home but lack the time and ingredients, Haven’s Kitchen’s squeezy sauce packs are just what you’ll wish you had in your cabinet.
+This collection of the brand’s top four flavors is everything you need to get a sense of how delicious and easy to use these meal helpers are, and will make about 20 meals.
+They’re multipurpose and versatile, and can be used as a topping, as a marinade, as a dressing or really in any way you can think of.
 A huge plus is that the pouches are 100% recyclable through TerraCycle, and any plastic produced by the brand is recycled or eliminated in an equivalent amount through its partnership with Plastic Credit Exchange (PCX).